yamalight/generator-powder/README.md

 `$ yo powder:model myName`
 Generates a new mongoose model named *myName* and injects it into main app.

+`$ yo powder:vagrant`
+Generates a [vagrant](http://www.vagrantup.com/) environment for the project with all the requirements included.

 ## Learning Your Way Around